 A recent Northwestern Mutual study reported that adults who work with a stockbroker or financial advisor said “substantially greater financial security, confidence, and clarity than those who go it alone.”
 The actual value of working with a financial advisor will vary by person.
 It should be noted that advisors are legally prohibited from promising returns.
 However, research suggests that financial advisors add an average additional 1.5% to 4% more return per year.

-Comparing financial advisors can be challenging.
+Comparing financial advisors can be challenging because they are often not a way to compare them apples to apples.
 Sometimes it is best to talk to a CPA or independent third party.
 You can also research online and compare brokers and financial advisors.

 There are many red flags of bad financial advisors.
 Some include offering guarantees or are associated with radio show hosts.
+Most reputable financial advisors are not associated with any radio host.
+Radio show hosts may sound entertaining, but shouldn’t be your source for investing.
 Professional financial advisors are typically not on the radio and are forbidden from saying any investment product return is guaranteed.
 Another red flag is insurance agents that try to appear to be financial advisors.
 If the financial advisor is not regulated by FINRA or SEC – run away fast.
 Here are a few questions to ask.

 How is the financial advisor compensated or paid?